 Three times a year, the society publishes the magazine Aziatische Kunst (Asian Art).
 The magazine has independent editors.
 The articles are written by the curators and renown (inter)national academics in the field of Asian art.
 The society is very active in the organisation of excursions, lectures and courses and has over 650 members.
 In 2016 the VVAK organised a trip to South-China.
 Members are informed of relevant fairs and auctions, recent publications and exhibitions in the Netherlands and abroad.
 The VVAK has several committees devoted to specific subjects: ceramics, travels, excursions, Southeast-Asia and the interaction East-West.
 The library can be consulted in the Rijksmuseum.
 Also, the VVAK has a chair at the University Leiden ‘Material history of the exchanges between Asia and Europe’, that was held by prof. Dr. C.J.A.
 Jörg until November 2009.
 From 1 September 2013 Prof. Dr. Anne Gerritsen holds the chair ‘Kikkoman Chair for the study of Asia-Europe intercultural dynamics’.
 This chair is partly financed by the VVAK, with the support of members of the VVAK and the Jan Menze van Diepen Foundation.

-In 2018 the VVAK will celebrate her 100th anniversary.
-On this occasion, the society will organise a two-day symposium about many aspects of Asian art, in cooperation with the Rijksmuseum.
-Speakers will be international academics, who will be able to publish their lectures in Aziatische Kunst.
-There will be a jubilee exhibition in De Nieuwe Kerk about the life of Buddha, opening in 2018 and where sculptures from the collection of the VVAK will be included.
+In 2018 the VVAK celebrates her 100th anniversary.
+On this occasion, the society organised a symposium about many aspects of Asian art, in cooperation with the Rijksmuseum.
+Speakers were international academics, who will publish their lectures in Aziatische Kunst.
+There will be a jubilee exhibition in De Nieuwe Kerk about the life of Buddha, opening in September 2018 and where sculptures from the collection of the VVAK will be included.
 This exhibition will be complementary to the jubilee exhibition in the Asian Art Society’s own home: the Asian Pavilion in the Rijksmuseum.
 Also, a series of special 100-year lectures, jubilee editions of Aziatische Kunst, a festive “100-year” reception and extra activities of the committees will be included in the festivities.

 Please find hereby the Annual Report of the Asian Art Society.